zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation05.md

-## DELEGATION05: Test that the NS record is not pointing to a CNAME alias
+## DELEGATION05: NS RR does not point to CNAME alias

 ### Test case identifier

-**DELEGATION05:** Test that the NS record is not pointing to a CNAME alias
+**DELEGATION05:** NS RR does not point to CNAME alias

 ### Objective